SamraMashaam/Portfolio_Graphic/README.md

-First, install node modules but running 'npm install' in the project folder.
+# First, install node modules but running 'npm install' in the project folder.
-Then, run prject using 'npm start'
+# Then, run project using 'npm start'